zakrzaq/RA-AP-Proc/README.md

 ### Generate MIF / SOERF requests

-This will genrate SQL Query file to your Desktop with name
+This will generate SQL Query file to your Desktop with name

 ### Update Material Statuses pre MM